 Last Updated on

 Most beginner mountain bikers assume they are riding their bike in the right way and their techniques are perfect.
-But unfortunately, until the riders get hard fall, they hardly realise that they are making the same common mountain bike mistakes that are making other beginner riders too.
+But unfortunately, until the riders get hard fall, they hardly realize that they are making the same common mountain bike mistakes that are making other beginner riders too.
 Below are the top 10 mountain bike mistakes that you should avoid.

 1. Seating too low

 Many beginners don’t know what their bike seating position should be.
 Because of the low seating position, many riders feel pain in front of the knee.
-This makes you under extend the pedal stroke.
+This makes you extend the pedal stroke.
 When your knee is slightly bent at the bottom of your mountain bike pedal stroke, and the seat tube is parallel to the crank arm, but not perpendicular to the ground that means your seat position is right.
 You can check this, unclipped the pedal with your heels.
-At the bottom of the pedal stroke, you should barely keep contact with the bike pedal, without rocking pelvis.
+At the bottom of the pedal stroke, you should barely keep in contact with the bike pedal, without rocking pelvis.
 Measure the distance between the top of the seat and bottom bracket.
 This is your mountain bike seat height.
 It should be close to the product of riders inseam (in CM) multiplied by 0.883.

 2. Pumping the Bike